arg0NNY/BetterAnimations/docs/create/injects.md

 ## Lazy Injects

 _Lazy Injects_ (or _Callbacks_), unlike regular _injects_, which are parsed immediately,
-transform into function and parse their contents only when this function is called.
+transform into a function and parse their contents only when this function is called.

 One of the most commonly used _lazy inject_ is <InjectRef inject="var.set" />,
 which sets the <InjectRef inject="var.set" parameter="value" /> to the variable under the specified <InjectRef inject="var.set" parameter="name" />: